Farkhad-K/Scratch-Course-Plan/Readme.md

    - A fun game where players catch falling food items. 🍎🍔

 5. **Lesson 5: Chick & Egg** (2 days)
-   - A simple game where a chick hatches from an egg and tries to collect items. 🐣🥚
+   - A simple game where a chick tries jump over eggs(alternatively [Chrome dino](./Projects/Chrome-dino.sb3) project could be used). 🐣🥚

 6. **Lesson 6: Fish & Frog** (2 days)
    - A project where students animate a fish and frog interacting. 🐟🐸